 This is also a purely technical exercise.
-Creativity can be saved for the Wild Card part of this assignment if desired, but it can be fun to incorporate into the technical part.
+Creativity can be saved for later if desired, but it can be fun to incorporate.

 Now you are going to try the same thing again, but this time the subject will be dressed in black against a dark wall or background.
 And, rather than bracketing with shutter speeds, you'll bracket with lens aper-tures.